-Beware the lure of the neon sign.
+Beware the lure of the neon sign when you’re working on a prediabetes diet.
 In a long-term study published in The Lancet, people who visited fast-food restaurants more than twice a week experienced more weight gain and a two-fold greater increase in insulin resistance compared to those who frequented less than once a week.
 And in a more recent study, folks who lived in places that had more fast-food restaurants and few other dining choices also were at greater risk for developing diabetes.
 If you’re craving a burger and fries, do yourself a favor and cook one up at home with a whole grain bun and a side of (homemade) roasted sweet potato fries.
-Then try these simple tips for living well with diabetes—from people who have it.
+(Then try these simple tips for living well with diabetes—from people who have it.)

 Best dinner: veggies, fish, and barley

 When you’re thinking about the best prediabetes diet, it’s all about building a smart plate.
 Like lunch, you should aim to fill most of your plate with those nutrient-rich non-starchy veggies, says Weisenberger.
-Fish will help safeguard your ticker, important since having prediabetes puts you at a higher risk for cardiovascular disease.
-Whole grains are also important: One study of middle-aged men and women found that for every serving of whole grains, men lowered their risk of type 2 diabetes by 11% and women by 7%.
-Quinoa, wild rice, and farro are a few whole grains, but barley is especially great, as it contains a fiber called beta glucan that’s especially helpful for insulin.
+Fish will help safeguard your heart, important since having prediabetes puts you at a higher risk for cardiovascular disease.
+Whole grains are also important: One study of middle-aged men and women found that for every serving of whole grains, men lowered their risk of type 2 diabetes by 11 percent and women by 7 percent.
+Quinoa, wild rice, and farro are a few whole grains, but barley is especially great, as it contains a fiber called beta-glucan that’s especially helpful for insulin.
 Keep your portion to a half to one cup, advises Weisenberger.

 Worst desserts: cheesecake, sorbet, frozen yogurt